ferrous-systems/sparc-experiments/sparc-demo-rust/README.md

   Program exited normally on CPU 0.
 ```

-You should have `sparc-gaisler-elf-clang` available in your PATH.
-Use a nightly
+You should have `sparc-gaisler-elf-clang` available in your PATH - pick another
+toolchain using the [`.cargo/config.toml`](./.cargo/config.toml) file.
+Use a
-rustc (or put stable Rust into nightly mode).
+nightly rustc (or put stable Rust into nightly mode).